Minor French Dependencies

 1880

-and named by Frenchman Hippolyte Caltaux.
+Named and settled by Frenchman Hippolyte Caltaux, who

 23 Aug